Actyx/machines/docs/swarm-workflow/swarm-workflow-state-interaction-duality/README.md

 ![seq-concrete](./sequence-diagram-concrete.svg)

-In the diagram we can see exactly when an agent executes the local task (which does not involve data-exchange with another agents), when it publishes and event, and how the agents cooperate to form a sequential workflow.
+In the diagram we can see exactly when an agent executes the local task (which does not involve data-exchange with another agents), when it publishes an event, and how the agents cooperate to form a sequential workflow.

 > **Note:**
 >